cyphertjohn/OCRS/README.md

 There are two special situations that can occur with matrix recurrences:

 #### A has non-rational eigenvalues
-If A has non-rational eigenvalues (irrational or complex) then OCRS will be unable to return a solution to the reccurence in standard algebra.
+If A has non-rational eigenvalues (irrational or complex) then OCRS will be unable to return a solution to the recurrence in standard algebra.
 (To solve this problem OCRS would need to be able to factor arbitrary polynomials).
 However, OCRS will still have a unique internal representation for the recurrence solution.
-Thus, in this situation OCRS will return this "Implicitly intrepreted function" (IIF) as a unintrepreted function characterized by a cannonical string.
+Thus, in this situation OCRS will return this "Implicitly interpreted function" (IIF) as a un-interpreted function characterized by a canonical string.

 Consider the following example:
 ```